lfaino/LoReAn/INSTALL.md

 # LoReAn using Singularity.

-The best way to use LoReAn is by installing and running the software by **SINGULARITY**.
+The best way to use LoReAn is by installing and running the software via **SINGULARITY** (https://www.sylabs.io/).
 We advice to use **LoReAn** via **SINGULARITY** because the pipeline uses a lot of software which maybe difficult to install all of them independently.
 We prefer **SINGULARITY** to **DOCKER** because root access is not required.

 However, a dedicated MYSQL user is required and a linux user is advice.
-Few steps are required before using **LoReAn** MYSQL user is used by PASA while the Linux user is important to not mess-up installations
+MYSQL user is used by PASA while the Linux user is important to not mess-up installations.

-MYSQL user:
+Few steps are required before using **LoReAn**

+How to create a MYSQL user in the host system:
 ```bash
 CREATE USER 'lorean'@'localhost' IDENTIFIED BY 'lorean';
 GRANT ALL PRIVILEGES ON * . * TO 'lorean'@'localhost';
 FLUSH PRIVILEGES;
 ```

 After **MYSLQ** user is created, we can start **SYNGULARITY**.

+***IT IS MANDATORY*** to bind MYSQL running on the host to the **SYNGULARITY** image.
+To do so, search for the **mysqld.sock** file
+(In UBUNTU is located at /run/mysqld/).
+Use the --bind option to link the folder containing the **mysqld.sock** to the image (see command below)

 ```bash
 singularity shell --bind /var/run/mysqld/:/run/mysqld/  docker://lfaino/lorean:iprscan_rpMask
 ```

 At this point, some files need to be moved
 ```bash